 2. What is the role of young leaders in pushing for businesses to address climate change?

-Kei: Young leaders need to be at the forefront of challenging norms, behaviours, and strategies.
-They need to take charge in collaborating with peers inside—and outside—their companies to ensure decarbonization is a key conversation topic.
-At OYW, we were lucky enough to hear from many social entrepreneurs who took to the stage to pitch their ideas or share the conversations, collaborations, and initiatives that they’ve led.
+Kei: Young leaders need to be at the forefront of challenging norms, behaviours and strategies.
+They need to take charge in collaborating with peers inside—and outside—their companies to ensure decarbonisation is a key conversation topic.
+At OYW, we were lucky enough to hear from many social entrepreneurs who took to the stage to pitch their ideas or share the conversations, collaborations and initiatives that they’ve led.